 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

-Assessment Task Weighting (%) Individual/ Group Formative/ Summative Due (week)* Hurdle criteria Learning outcomes Consulting report assessment 1 - Air pollution 10 Individual Summative Week 4 1.
+Assessment Task Weighting (%) Individual/ Group Formative/ Summative Due (week)* Hurdle criteria Learning outcomes Consulting report calculations - air and water pollution 20 Individual Summative Week 4 1.
+2. 4.
+5. Consulting report - air and water pollution (PLUS Literature review) 35 Individual Summative Week 6 1.
+2. 3.
 4. 5.
-Consulting report assessment 2 - Water pollution 15 Individual Summative Week 7 2.
+Sustainability in industry: project proposal 35 Individual Summative Week 9 3.
 4. 5.
-Consulting report assessment 3 - Sustainability in industry: project proposal and feasbility report 45 Individual Summative Week 8 3.
-4. 5.
-Video presentation - Sustainability in industry 15 Individual Summative Week 11 4.
-5. Consulting report assessment 5 - Air and water pollution 15 Individual Summative Week 12 1.
-2. 4.
+Sustainability in industry - Video presentation 10 Individual Summative Week 11 4.
 5. Total 100

 This assessment breakdown complies with the University's Assessment for Coursework Programs Policy.

 Due to the current COVID-19 situation modified arrangements have been made to assessments to facilitate remote learning and teaching.
 Assessment details provided here reflect recent updates.